Nikhil-Jagtap619/Pick-up-Lines-Generator/README.md

  </ul>

 * AI Underconstruction*
-### The application's motive is to help our users to come up the best Pick-up line ever, and increase their chances to date, Skill up your Romantic side
+### The goal of the software is to help our customers come up with the best pick-up line they've ever heard and boost their chances of dating.